mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

     # Interval in seconds to discover refs
     # from projects branches and tags (optional, default: 300)
     interval_seconds: 300

+  metrics:
+    # Whether or not to trigger a pull of the metrics when the
+    # exporter starts (optional, default: true)
+    on_init: true

+    # Whether or not to attempt refreshing the metrics
+    # on a regular basis (optional, default: true)
+    scheduled: true

+    # Interval in seconds to pull metrics from
+    # discovered project refs (optional, default: 30)
+    interval_seconds: 30

 # Default settings which can be overridden at the project
 # or wildcard level (optional)